[This page was updated on May 21, July 20, August 24, 2020, and again on March 25, 2021, as new details became available.]

 Pretty much everything is “on hold” right now, but I’m pretty sure “We’ll be right back” is not what we’re going to hear.
 The next step(s) of dealing with the division within the United Methodist Church are “on hold” as well.
+It’s been a wild ride, and things change daily.
 Some details:

 Our quadrennial (big word meaning ‘every 4 years’) General Conference was to have been held May 5-15, 2020, in Minneapolis.
-That has been canceled, thanks to the COVID-19 pandemic.
-General Conference will now be held Aug.
+That was rescheduled for late August, 2021.
+Nope, canceled again.
+The current schedule is to hold the twice-postponed General Conference Aug.
 29-Sept.
-7, 2021, in Minneapolis.
-This was a decision that did not come easily.
-Here’s the full story.
+6, 2022, in Minneapolis Here’s the full story.

 People involved are largely being quiet during this time of dealing with COVID-19, although major players do continue to jockey for position and line up support.
 It promises to be interesting, to say the least.